stephanieleroux/sitrack/README.md

 Now, you should generate a seeding file, containing the initial position, in space (geographical aka GPS coordinates) and time, of the buoys you wish to track.
-Here, in the example we are just using the *debug* functionality that seeds buoys with initial position hard-coded into function `debugSeeding()` of `sitrack/tracking.py`:
+Here, in the example we are just using the *debug* functionality that seeds buoys with their initial positions hard-coded into function `debugSeeding()` of `sitrack/tracking.py`:

 ```./tools/generate_idealized_seeding.py -d 2024-01-10_00:00:00```